urinieto/LargeScaleCoverSongId/README.md

 This task compares the 5236 tracks from the test SHS dataset against all the 1,000,000 tracks from the MSD.
-Since computing the features for the entire MSD takes a long time, the code is written to be run in 10 different threads, so that the work can be split in 10 different processors.
+Since computing the features for the entire MSD takes a long time, the code is written to be run in N different threads, so that the work can be split in N different processors.

-To run the n-th process, type:
+To compute all the 1,000,000 codes with 10 processors, type:

-	./cover_id_test.py path_to_MSD -dictfile models/BasisProjection2_kE2045_actEdot_shkE0x200_anormETrue.pk -lda models/lda-kE2045-shkE0x200.pk -N n -outdir msd_feats
+	./cover_id_test.py path_to_MSD -dictfile models/BasisProjection2_kE2045_actEdot_shkE0x200_anormETrue.pk -lda models/lda-kE2045-shkE0x200.pk -outdir msd_feats -N 10

-Note that you will have to run 10 different processes in order to get all the features.

 Once all the features are computed inside a dir (e.g. `msd_feats`), we can compute the score by: